Translab/oculusrift/README.md

 OSCTest

 This is a Unity Pro (4.2.2) project that includes a prebuilt scene for placing objects.
 It uses the UnityOSC (https://github.com/jorgegarcia/UnityOSC) code to add OSC functionality to the world.
+The unityOSC.maxpat patcher brings in tracking data from the transLAB and sends it out over OSC.